-- Directories, including their tree structure, may be copied to another location (e.g. /home => /var/bkup/2003.12.13_02.04.26).
-Permissions to the files remain, enabling users to access the backup directly.
-The most important aspect of a backup tool is easy and save restoring. - The content of the files is going to be compared with the existing backup to make sure there is only one backup for each file, that means files with the same content exist physically only once in the backup. - Identical files are hard linked and appear in the backup in the same locations as in the original. - You can exclude files from the backup by excluding whole directories or by specifying rules depending on regular expressions, file size and other criteria. - Backed up files will be compressed, except they are marked 'exclude'.
-Compression may be excluded entirely. - Backup series, generated independently (e.g. from different machines) may refer through hard links to shared files.
-Full or partial backups may be executed with this method, always under the condition that files with the same content may exist only once in the backup. - StoreBackup supports a lot of other options.
+- Identical files are hard linked and appear in the backup in the same locations as in the original. - You can exclude files from the backup by excluding whole directories or by specifying rules depending on regular expressions, file size and other criteria. - Backed up files will be compressed, except they are marked 'exclude'.
+Compression may be excluded entirely. - Image files or mass storage devices, where only parts change from backup to backup can be evaluated for differences.
+In the backup, you will only need the space for the changed blocks (which can be compressed). - Backup series, generated independently (e.g. from different machines) may refer through hard links to shared files.
+Full or partial backups may be executed with this method, always under the condition that files with the same content may exist only once in the backup. - The final result of running storeBackup is always a full backup.
+These can be automatically deleted with easy or high sophisticated deletion rules. - StoreBackup supports a lot of other options.
 They are described in this document.